Last update: Mar 25, 2026·13 minutes read

 2. Add your products

-You can upload products manually or use a data feed.
-Just make sure each product has an ID, title, price, image, and description.
+Upload products manually or use a data feed.
+Each product needs an ID, title, price, image, and description at minimum.
 Cropink makes this part easier with editable templates and real-time feed syncing.

 3. Install Meta Pixel and connect your events

-Pro Tip: Add Search and ViewContent to reach a larger audience, and always match product IDs across catalog and pixel events.
+Tip: add Search and ViewContent events to widen your audience pool, and always make sure product IDs match between your catalog and your pixel events.

-Product sets help group items by category, price, or custom tags (like “on sale” or “best sellers”).
-Start broad, like "Shoes under $200", and refine later.
+Product sets group items by category, price range, or custom tags ("on sale", "best sellers").
+Start broad.
+Something like "Shoes under $200" works fine.
+You can get more specific later.

 5. Validate your product feed

-Use Meta’s Product Events page to check if your feed is working.
-Your goal: 100% product ID match between your catalog and pixel events.
+Go to Meta's Product Events page and check your DPA feed.
+You want 100% product ID match between catalog and pixel events.
+If something's off, use Meta's Feed Debugger to find the issue before you launch.

-Go to Meta Ads Manager, click “Create Campaign,” and choose Catalog Sales as your objective.
-Select your catalog, and you’re ready to build.
+Open Meta Ads Manager, hit "Create Campaign," and pick Catalog Sales as the objective.
+Select your catalog.

 7. Build your ad sets